jitsi/jitsi-meet-spot/spot-client/docs/glossary.md

 The javascript library which contains XMPP, MUC, and WebRTC code used by Jitsi-Meet for its video conferencing.
 Spot re-uses the library for its own needs.

 ### Open-source flow
 Spot supports two modes of operation: backend and open-source.
 For the open-source flow, Spot-TV connects to a configured prosody deployment on its own, without the use of a proprietary backend.
-Spot-TVs use Google and Outlook integrations to get calendar information.

 ### P2P
 Stands for peer-to-peer.
 Reference to p2p will generally be avoid a peer-to-peer connection created between a Spot-TV and a Spot-Remote for sending and receiving commands.
 Peer-to-peer is used for speed, as prosody's round trip times could take several hundred milliseconds.